 Whoever suggested that running and drink don't mix, has never run the Bacchus.
 With five wine stations to visit on each lap and six wines to sample, the Bacchus races are definitely events to take your time over.
 The main events are timed but few runners worry too much about the speed they cover the distance in.
-That said we insist that those signing up for the marathon need to be capable of running the distance in under five hours, which still leaves plenty of time to enjoy the wine, food and entertainment along the way.
+That said we insist that those signing up for the marathon need to be capable of running the distance in under five hours - there is a two-hour-forty-minute cut-off on the first lap for those going out a second time to complete the marathon - which still leaves plenty of time to enjoy the wine, food and entertainment along the way.

 We should emphasise that they are tasting samples and we would ask that you take only one glass per station to ensure that everyone has the chance to try the wines.
 There will be a wine marshal at each station who will be responsible for dispensing and controlling the distribution of the wine.